shakestuffup73/amandalorian/ReadME.md

   <li>Improve mobile device usability and display</li>
   <li>On grid clicks, change image to Jawa or Stormtrooper helmet if they are a "miss"</li>
   <li>Sound effects for each grid click</li>
-  <li>Video incorporation</li>
-  <li>Enhanced storyline with more choices</li>
+  <li>Enhanced storyline with more choices for the pub and endings</li>
 <i>
 </ul>
 <br>
-Please download the following .jpg file to review planning flowchart for building the Amandalorian game
+Please see the following .jpg file to review planning flowchart for building the Amandalorian game

 <h2>Planning Materials</h2>